andrewluetgers/omnistate/README.md

 # Omnistate

-* Single state container with setters and getters backed by JSON
+* Single, centralized state container with setters and getters backed by JSON
 * High performance with large state objects and high state change volume
 * Views use path strings to declare what state they need (using lodash get and set)
-* State is delivered to views via proxy mixins (read replica + setter)
+* State is delivered to views via proxy mixins (read replica + setter) e.g. get = this.foo, set = this.setFoo(value)
 * Views render independently of parents (but this does not preclude top-down)
 * State change pattern-matching drives "operations" (simple controllers outside of views)
 * In development/debug mode direct mutation of read-replica state is an error
 * Full history API to snapshot, record and replay all state changes. e.g. time traveling, infinite undo/redo

+# Usage Example
+npm install from the example folder
+Look at example/app/App.jsx for initialization
+Also look at example/app/operations for middleware

 # Motivation